 - “To prepare God’s people for works of service” — leaders exist to prepare God’s people for helping others.
 Leaders inform, encourage, train and organize to bring out the most in others.

 - “So that the body of Christ may be built up” — the result of this is that the church becomes stronger.
 Works of service help build and unify the church.

 - “Until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ” — this process continues until the church reaches maturity, which means unity in faith and the knowledge of Christ, as measured by the standard of Christ himself.
 Although the goal is never attained in this life, it is still the goal the church is working toward.

-- “Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of men in their deceitful scheming” — maturity in Christ gives us doctrinal stability.
+- “Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming” — maturity in Christ gives us doctrinal stability.

 - “Instead, speaking the truth in love, we will in all things grow up into him who is the Head, that is, Christ” — maturity in Christ comes from combining doctrinal accuracy with love.

 - “From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work” — it is from Christ that the church grows, and the church is held together by its members, who work together in love to build the church.

-3 As the word moved from Greek to Latin to English, it was changed to episcopus, then biscopus, then biscop and then bishop.
+2. As the word moved from Greek to Latin to English, it was changed to episcopus, then biscopus, then biscop and then bishop.